Teamwork and Tactics [Hunter: The Vigil]

 Failure: The hunters lose track of the monster or it catches wind of the ruse.
 Either way, it may take a turn immediately, regardless of Initiative, even if it has already taken one before Initiative resets.

-9 responses to “Teamwork and Tactics [Hunter: The Vigil]”
+9 thoughts on “Teamwork and Tactics [Hunter: The Vigil]”

 Also do Tactics cost experiences still?